 Selling, general and administration expenses for the year ended December 31, 2006 has increased by \$3,103,170 or 193% over the year ended December 31, 2005.
 In 2006, the Company changed its primary business model and is now engaged in the collection, processing and banking of adult stem cells.
 In addition, in 2006, the Company began recognizing the compensatory value of employee stock options which has had a dramatic increase in our operating expenses.
 As the result of entering into the business of adult stem cell collection, processing and storage, the Company has increased its staffing levels and payroll expense which increased by \$406,373 over the year ended December 31, 2005.
 In addition, the compensatory element of stock options and restricted stock grants issued to staff members and common stock issued to Robin L. Smith, MD, upon being appointed Chairman of the Board and Chief Executive Officer, increased operating expenses by \$833,466.
 The new business of the Company has resulted in new expenses such as marketing and trade show expenses of \$114,908, product liability insurance of \$95,926, laboratory expense of \$56,048 and website development of \$49,901.
 As the result of the new business, legal fees, including those related to expanding the Company's patent portfolio and pursuing strategic alliances, increased \$496,529, consulting fees increased \$112,699, travel and entertainment expense increased \$137,642 and rent increased \$95,548, over the year ended December 31, 2005.
 In addition, the settlement with Robert Aholt increased expenses for 2006 by \$250,000.
-The Company expanded its Board of Directors with two independent directors that resulted in \$163,334 of expense for the fair value of common stock that vested.
-The various stock registration filings and increased trading levels of the Company's common stock increased costs in auditing fees, stock transfer fees and investment banking fees, which resulted in an overall increase of \$148,100 over the year ended December 31, 2005.
+The Company expanded its Board of Directors with two independent directors and implemented a compensation arrangement for non-employee directors.
+In connection with this arrangement restricted stock was granted to two directors that resulted in \$163,334 of expense for the fair value of common stock that vested.
+The various stock registration filings and increased trading levels of the Company's common stock increased costs in auditing fees, stock trans